Build preschool fine motor skills with a DIY claw grabbing machine that you can make at home with pom poms!

-We were planning to head out in the morning right away after Henry left for school, but I had to make a quick phone call first and George wanted and activity to do while I was on the phone.
+We were planning to head out in the morning after Henry left for school.
+But first I had to make a quick phone call first and George wanted an activity to do while I was on the phone.

 Yay!
 Great, because that keeps him occupied and I love that he asks to do an activity.

-But I hadn’t planned on being around so didn’t have much in mind.
+But I hadn’t planned on being around so I didn’t have much in mind.

 I ended up grabbing some pom poms out of our craft cupboard, along with some clothespins.

-I was thinking a simple transfer game that also strengthened his fine motor skills and hands in the process by opening the clothespin as well as hand-eye coordination to pinch the pom poms.
+I was thinking of a simple transfer game to strengthen his hands by opening the clothespin.
+It would also work on hand-eye coordination to pinch the pom poms.

 Not all clothespins are created equal.
 We went through my bag of clothespins to find an easier opening one for him because some were quite stiff.

 Once he got the hang of the clothespin he went right at it with no problem.
-Dipping his ‘claw’ into the bowl and pulling out his prize!
+He loved dipping his “claw” into the bowl and pulling out his prize!

-He dropped it in the cup as his prize for later!
+He dropped each pom pom into the cup as his prize for later!

-It sounds so silly that the same activity can instantly be turned around with a simple wording of what they’re doing.
+It sounds so silly that the same activity can instantly be turned around with a simple rewording of what they’re doing.
 Making it something relate-able to them makes all the difference.